srobo/team-emails/SR2021/2021-02-14-league-2-followup.md

 It was great to see your robot at the second league session.
 We hope you found it as exciting as we did and are looking forward to the new challenges which module Ⅲ brings.
-The full rulebook and simulator updates are available on our website, so do check them out if you haven't already!
+The [full rulebook][rulebook] and [simulator][simulator] updates are available on our website, so do check them out if you haven't already!

 We just wanted to check on how you're doing and whether there's any more help you need?